A guide to Walnut Creek ADU building regulations in California

 - Customizable: Every Type Five ADU is customizable online.
 You can select the size, color, layout, amenities, bedrooms, finishings, and more without paying thousands of dollars in design fees.

 - Turn-Key Experience: Thanks to our streamlined process, you can ditch the chaos and stress of managing the complexities of building your backyard home.
-We’ll draw up your plans, get them approved by the city, and manage construction so you don’t have to.
+We’ll draw up your plans to meet building codes, get them approved by the city, and manage construction so you don’t have to.
 Our platform allows us to be your project's architect and general contractor, saving you enormous time and money while giving you the peace of mind that you're getting an amazing service and product.

 - Efficient Construction Timelines: A traditionally built ADU can take dozens of subcontractors and operate under a more bespoke process to get your ADU built.
 We've streamlined the number of contractors involved, and run a repeatable, consistent process for every home we build.
 You can expect clear timelines, little to no back and forth, and weeks instead of months of construction on your property.